shaoyuanxun/MCPy/README.md

 # Generalized_McCormick_Relaxations_Library
+**Author**: Yuanxun Shao
-MCPy is a python class for automatically calculating the convex and concave relaxations of factorable nonconvex functions according to McCormick relaxation rules.
+MCPy is a python class for automatically calculate convex\concave relaxations and subgradients of factorable nonconvex functions according to McCormick relaxation rules and interval arithmetic.
+The library could be quite useful for prototyping and testing new global optimization algorithms.
 <br />
 The goal is achived by both normal and reverse operator overloading.